cyclus/cyclus.github.com/source/user/tutorial/add_reg_inst.rst

 * ``config``: Region archetype to use

 In between the two dotted lines is where the institution and facility information goes.
-The

 Concept: Institution
 -----------------------------------------------------------------------